parkje0623/SFU-Backpack/README.md

 ## Admin
 SFU-Backpack Admin also have same accessibility as the clients.
-Admin have extra ability to:
+Only administrator is capable of:
-- Delete any of clients account/postings/reviews if found to be inappropriate (against the policy agreement).
+- Deleting any of clients account/postings/reviews if found to be inappropriate (against the policy agreement).